-Every company has certain records that they need to hold on to for a significant amount of time.
+Every company has certain documents that they need to hold on to for a significant amount of time.
 It could be that they’re highly confidential and need to be secured or just personnel or tax records that need to be retained to make sure you comply with federal and state regulations.
-Archive services can help declutter the space while also maintaining proper custody and abiding by retention requirements.
+Archive documents to help declutter the space while also maintaining proper custody and abiding by retention requirements.

 We want to be sure you understand the importance of archiving your documents and business files- so let’s dive into some of the reasons it’s a good idea to have a plan once your documents reach the end of their practical use.